Ultimate Guide: Creating & Using a Book Tracker Template in Notion for Recording Progress, Insights & Recommendations

 Click on the "+" button to create a new blank page within your chosen location.

 Once you select the database option, you'll be taken to the properties page where you can add and modify properties to capture the details for each book.
-Some useful properties to consider include:
+Consider adding properties such as:

 • Title: The name of the book.